Becoming a meal-kit chef

 Solution

-Experiments tested different order of sections, how images were shown, and whether the user interface was static or dynamic.
+Experiments tested different ordering of sections, how images were shown, and whether the user interface was static or dynamic.

 Experiments tested removing existing sections and using different social proof content, such as the number of users and boxes, during various time periods.